 Well, the overwhelming majority of surveyed firms in 2020 (79%) belonged to a group that can be characterized as the average level on the evolutionary scale of DevOps.
 And at this level, many organizations remained in the past two years.

-DevOps approach allows financial institutions to securely leverage various rapidly growing technologies, such as blockchain, AI and keep up with existing Fintech industry trends.
+DevOps approach allows financial institutions to securely leverage rapidly growing technologies, such as blockchain and AI, and keeps up with existing Fintech industry trends.
 Below, we will explain how this is possible.

 DevOps offers a set of fintech best practices, operating patterns, and tools designed to optimize all aspects of business operations beyond IT operations.
 Here are the major benefits of the DevOps approach for financial institutions:

-The information does not need to be collected post factum by everyone who worked because all logs are saved.
+The information does not need to be collected post-factum by everyone who worked because all logs are saved.
 Therefore, you can easily identify the sources of problems.
-These security measures can help organize audits and minimize stress.
+In addition, these security measures can help organize audits and minimize stress.

 When most processes are started and controlled automatically, accurate prediction increases, allowing businesses to deliver more value to their clients by providing quick feedback and consistent product operations.

 DevOps enables finance firms to improve service delivery and simplifies the entire process of complying with security standards, regulations, and governance strategies.
 While the adoption of DevOps in the financial industry is not slowing down, organizations have many questions about properly adopting it.

 To make things clearer, we’ll break down six financial services industry DevOps best practices that can help your company stay competitive and secure.